MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P3-Timeline-Animation/content.md

 >
 > ![Adding the bear arm asset](../Tutorial-Images/p3-04-bear-arm-settings.png)

-You need to set the anchor point of the arm because we are going to rotate it.
 When you apply rotation to a *SKNode* it will rotate around the anchor point - for the arm, this should ideally be somewhere near the shoulder, which in this case is the top left corner of the image.